Goodnites: Boxers & Sleep Shorts

 Goodnites Boxers (for boys) and Sleep Shorts (for girls) were a product manufactured by Kimberly-Clark from 2007–2009, and distributed from 2007–2010.
 They were designed to look and feel like boxers.
 They were blue for boys and pink for girls.
 The outer covering was cloth-like to look like a pair of boxers.
-The inside was a pull-up underwear.
+The inside was a diaper.

 As of 2011, Kimberly-Clark makes no reference to this product line on the official Goodnites website.

 Tru-Fit

 The Tru-Fit line was a pad-and-pants system that combined an absorbent, disposable liner inside a rubberized, waterproof pair of boxer shorts.
 They came in 4 styles.
 Likely released in 2014 and then discontinued in 2019 according to the company Facebook page stating, "Our GoodNites Tru-Fit underwear have been discontinued, however, you may be able to find the Tru-Fit underwear through online retailers until inventories are depleted."